 Donna E. Shalala

-Donna E. Shalala is Trustee Professor of Political Science at the University of Miami and the president of the Clinton Foundation.
+Donna E. Shalala is Trustee Professor of Political Science at the University of Miami and was the president of the Clinton Foundation from 2015–2017.
 Donna received her A.B. in history from Western College for Women and her Ph.D. from Maxwell School of Citizenship and Public Affairs, Syracuse University.

 She served as President of the University of Miami from 2001 to 2015; President of Hunter College of CUNY from 1980 to 1987, and as Chancellor of the University of Wisconsin-Madison from 1987 to 1993.
 In 1993, President Clinton nominated her as Secretary for Health and Human Services (HHS) where she served for eight years.
 In 2007, President George W. Bush handpicked her to co-chair with Senator Bob Dole the Commission on Care for Returning Wounded Warriors, to evaluate how wounded service members transition from active duty to civilian society.
 In 2008, President Bush presented her with the Presidential Medal of Freedom, the Nation’s highest civilian award.
 A member of the Council on Foreign Relations, she served as a Peace Corps Volunteer in Iran from 1962-1964.
 In 2010, she received the Nelson Mandela Award for Health and Human Rights recognizing her dedication to improving the health and life chances of disadvantaged populations in South Africa and internationally.

 Kan Hiroshi Suzuki holds professorships at The University of Tokyo and Keio University.
 He is a former state minister of Japan's Ministry of Education, Culture, Sports, Science(MEXT), and a former special advisor to the Minister of MEXT, OECD Directorate of Education and Skills Education 2030 Bureau Member, a member of Teach for ALL Global board.